What is Ethereum? Complete Guide 2026 for Beginners

 - Invest: as a speculative asset and store of value

-ETH tokenomics:
+ETH Tokenomics:

-- ~120 million ETH in circulation currently
+- ~120 million ETH currently in circulation

 Proof of Stake (PoS)